chuandu2/chuandu2.github.io/_posts/2017-01-23-ICM Queueing Theory at Airport Security Checkpoint.md

 ---
-title: "Waiting in Airport Security Checkpoint: A Perspective from Queueing Theory"
+Title: "Waiting in Airport Security Checkpoint: A Perspective from Queueing Theory"
-author: "Chuan (Sophie) Du, Yuan Shen, Fan Wu"
+Author: "Chuan (Sophie) Du, Yuan Shen, Fan Wu"
-categories: Contest Project
+Categories: Contest Project
-date: "01/23/2017"
+Date: "01/23/2017"
 ---

 This is the Problem D in **2017 Interdisciplinary Contest In Modeling®**, with original problem title "Optimizing the Passenger Throughput at an Airport Security